Joining the Fediverse

 Note: This will automatically be enabled when your blog is set to Public visibility.

 Following your blog

-Federation and changing your username
+Changing your username

-Federation and using a custom domain
+Using a custom domain

 If you run into any other trouble with your blog's federation, use this topic on our discussion forum for help.
 If a solution is not presented to your problem there, report your problem on that topic and the community will help.